robinboncoeur/KeysToLife/RSTs/Des.rst

 It is not wrong to ask, "Why?"
 Jesus cried, "Why?"
 And there will be times when we will ask the same question.
 But we must move on to, “Father, into your hands I commit my life.”
 If we can say, “My God,” in the midst of our pain, we will survive.
 If we can take hold of the God that seems to be thrusting us away we will survive.

-When we bring God into our darkest depths, it brings light upon us. – Desmond Ford
+When we bring God into our darkest depths, it brings light upon us. – Des Ford

 .. image:: ../images/Flourish02.png